If you are an individual and your total debts do not exceed $250,000

 (not including debts such as a mortgage secured by your principal

 residence), a consumer proposal might be the right choice for you.

 A consumer proposal is a formal, legally binding process that is administered by a bankruptcy trustee.
 In this process, you and your advisor will work with you to develop a “proposal”—an offer to pay creditors a percentage of what is owed to them, or extend the time you have to pay off the debts, or both.
 The term of a consumer proposal cannot exceed five years (60 months).

 Payments are made through the trustee, and the trustee uses that money to pay each of your creditors.

 When is a consumer proposal appropriate?

-To find out if a consumer proposal (or a different option) is the right choice for you, set up a meeting with an advisor at Canadian Debt Solutions Inc. and discuss your personal circumstances.
-Your advisor will evaluate your financial situation and explain the pros and cons of the various options that could help you solve your financial problems.
+To find out if a consumer proposal (or a different option) is the right choice for you, set up a meeting with Gregory to discuss your personal circumstances.
+Greg will evaluate your financial situation and explain the pros and cons of the various options that could help you solve your financial problems.
 If you decide to submit a consumer proposal, your advisor and an appointed trustee will work with you to develop a proposal that works for both you and your creditors.
 Below is an explanation of what happens when you file a consumer proposal.